szabgab/dancer-spa-book-source/manuscript/supporters.md

 Jiří Pavlovský,
 and a few more people who wished to stay Anonymous.

-af you have supported the campaign, but your name does not appear here it might be that you marked your support as "Private" or that I made a mistake.
+If you have supported the campaign, but your name does not appear here it might be that you marked your support as "Private" or that I made a mistake.
 In either case contact me by e-mail so I can correct the issue.